 Discussion: Evaluation instruments and processes will be subject to change as more is learned in this area.
-Because measures of risk are imperfect at this time, evaluation and assessment must be done by collecting information through a variety of methods.
-Evaluation and assessment therefore currently involve the integration of physiological, psychological, historical, and demographic information to adequately assess a sex offender's level of risk and amenability to treatment.
-When the evaluator is in doubt, s/he should err on the side of protecting community safety in drawing conclusions and making recommendations.
+For some populations, there may not be a validated risk assessment available, and therefore risk assessment should be based on clinical judgement and other relevant factors.
+When in doubt, the evaluator should err on the side of protecting community safety in drawing conclusions and making recommendations.

-- A. Due to the complex issues of evaluating sex offenders with developmental disabilities, methodologies shall be applied individually and their administration shall be guided by the following:

-- 1. When possible, instruments should be used that have relevance and demonstrated reliability and validity which are supported by research in the mental health and sex offender treatment fields as they relate to persons with developmental disabilities.

-- 2. If a required procedure is not appropriate for a specific client, the evaluator shall document in the evaluation why the required procedure was not done.

-- Evaluators shall carefully consider the appropriateness and utility of using a B. plethysmograph assessment, or VT assessment with sex offenders who have developmental disabilities.
-For these assessments to be effective with this population, evaluators shall assess whether the offender has a sufficient level of cognitive functioning to be able to adequately discriminate between stimulus cues.
-In addition, consideration shall be given to use of specialized protocols that have been developed for sex offenders who have developmental disabilities, such as the Behavioral Technologies, Inc. stimulus cue package for the plethysmograph and the Abel-Blasingame Assessment System for Individuals with Intellectual Disabilities[TM] (ABID).
-In administering the Abel Screening it is critical to use the questionnaire in addition to the VT procedure.
-Further, the use of the relapse prediction scores from the Abel Screening are not recommended due to not having been adapted for use with sex offenders who have developmental disabilities and therefore, shall not be used by evaluators.
-Finally, the evaluator shall interpret the results of plethysmograph and VT assessments with caution given the limited research and minimal validation of these tools with sex offenders who have developmental disabilities and the evaluator shall seek other evaluative information to confirm diagnostic considerations generated by the plethysmograph and VT assessment data.
+- A. Due to the complex issues of evaluating clients with developmental disabilities, methodologies shall be applied individually, and their administration shall be guided by the following: - 1.
+When possible, instruments should be used that have relevance and demonstrated reliability and validity, which are supported by research. - 2.
+If a required procedure is not appropriate for a specific client, the evaluator shall document in the evaluation why the required procedure was not done. - B. Evaluators shall carefully consider the appropriateness and utility of using a plethysmograph assessment or VT assessment with clients who have developmental disabilities.
+For these assessments to be effective with this population, evaluators shall assess whether the client has a sufficient level of cognitive functioning to be able to adequately discriminate between stimulus cues.
+In addition, consideration shall be given to use of specialized assessment tools that have been developed for clients who have developmental disabilities.

-- 2.060 A sex offense-specific evaluation of a sex offender shall evaluate the following required areas:

-- Cognitive Functioning

-- Mental Health

-- Medical/Psychiatric Health

-- Drug/Alcohol Use

-- Stability of Functioning

-- Developmental History

-- Sexual Evaluation

-- Risk

-- Motivation and Amenability to Treatment

-- Impact on Victim

-- Sadism